skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Above deck there is a horrific crack as the mainsail rips free, unfurls and catches the wind.
 The loose ropes whip about violently in the wind.
-Beck is sent out with Eomer to secure the sail (if they can) or cut it loose (if they have to) lest the mast be broken.
+Beck is sent out with Eomier to secure the sail (if they can) or cut it loose (if they have to) lest the mast be broken.

-Eomer and Beck struggle to secure the sail.
+Eomier and Beck struggle to secure the sail.
 They have to climb the rope netting and recover the sail.
-Eomer is blown off as he reaches and misses.
+Eomier is blown off as he reaches and misses.
 He falls into a wet coil of ropes on the deck.

 > Although, even the most nimble of characters can still have a bad
 > roll once (or twice) in a while...

-Eomer is still conscious after the fall but is hurt.
+Eomier is still conscious after the fall but is hurt.
 He gets back to his feet and attempts to climb back up.
 He climbs back up but nearly falls off again, managing only to catch hold.
 The mast creaks loudly.
 The ship is listing heavily as the wind shoves the vessel around.
-Not wanting to waste any more time, Eomer and Beck draw their swords and cut the sail free.
+Not wanting to waste any more time, Eomier and Beck draw their swords and cut the sail free.

 They climb down and get below-decks again.
 Inorem stands by, furious